vmware-archive/gp-r/HomePage.md

 ## <a name="plr_details"/> More Details

 ### <a name="datatypes"/> Data Types
 At its core, a function takes in input, does something with this input, and produces output.
-PL/R functions in Greenplum:
+PL/R functions in GPDB/HAWQ:

 1. Take SQL data types as input
 2. Converts SQL data types to R data types